salmuflahi/Reminder-app/README.md

 A React Native reminder app with backend integration to manage, add, edit, and delete reminders.
-Supports recurring tasks, categories, and a calendar view.
+Supports recurring reminders, categories, and a calendar view.
 Includes user authentication and achievement tracking.

 Features